mythril-forge/homebrew-spells/spells/cantrips/green-flame-strike.md

 If the attack hits, it deals an extra `2d4` fire damage in addition to the weapon's normal damage and effects.

 If you roll the same numbers on both `d4`s, the flaming energy leaps from the target to a different creature of your choice within 5 feet of it.
-Make a new Melee Weapon Attack against the new target, and make a new damage roll, which could cause the flaming energy to leap again.
+Make a new Melee Weapon Attack against the new target, and make a new Damage Roll, which could cause the flaming energy to leap again.
 The weapon's normal damage and effects only apply to the first target.
 A creature can be targeted only once by each casting of this spell.